cawka/cs118-spring2016/project-2.md

 The purpose of this project is to learn the basics of TCP protocol, including connection establishment and congestion control.
 You will need to implement a simple data transfer client and server applications, using UDP sockets as an unreliable transport.
-The goal of the project is to design and implement your own transport protocol headers on top of UDP to make it as a reliable transfer protocol.
 Your client should receive data even though some packets are dropped or delayed.

 ## Task Description